Human–AI interaction: Emotional connection with AI

 Human-AI interaction has been theorized in the context of interpersonal relationships mainly in social psychology, communications and media studies, and as a technology interface through the lens of human-computer interaction and computer-mediated communication.

-As AI gets trained in larger and larger data sets and more sophisticated techniques, the ability of AI to produce natural, human-like sentences have improved to the point in which language learners can have simulated natural conversations with AI to improve their fluency in a second language.
+As large language models get trained on ever-larger datasets and with more sophisticated techniques, their ability to produce natural, human-like sentences has improved to the point that language learners can have simulated natural conversations with AI models to improve their fluency in a second language.
 Companies have developed AI human companion systems specialized in emotional and social services (e.g. Replika, Chai, Character.ai) separate from generative AI designed for general assistance (e.g. ChatGPT, Google Gemini).

 Differences between human-human relationships

 Human-AI relationships are different from human-human friendships in a few distinct ways.
-Human-human relationships are defined with mutual and reciprocal care, while AI chat bots have no say in leaving a relationship with the user as bots are programmed to always engage.
+Human-human relationships are defined with mutual and reciprocal care, while AI chatbots have no say in leaving a relationship with the user as bots are programmed to always engage.
 Although this type of power imbalance would be characteristic of an unhealthy relationship in human-human relationships, it is generally accepted by the user as a default of human-AI relationships.
 Human-AI relationships also tend to be more focused around the user's need over shared experience.